Ming-DeMers/CAC-Website/design-plan/design-journey.md

 > Explain how you will customize at least 1 partial.

 There will be a header and footer partial.
 The header will be the same as the current website's header.
+It contains the logo, and a simple nav bar to navigate to the different pages.

-The footer will be customized to include links to the club's social media pages and contact information, as well as a link to join.
+The footer will be customized to include links to the club's social media pages and contact information, as well as a link to join via campusgroups.

 ## Milestone 2 Feedback Revisions (Milestone 3)
 > Explain what you revised in response to the Milestone 2 feedback

-TODO: milestone 2 feedback revisions
+I better used the persona to justify my design decisions.
+I also added designs for the 404 page and the confirmation page.
+I removed the gallery page, as Ferd can easily find our work on our social media pages.

 ## Form Design and Planning (Milestone 3)